austevick/python-class/topics/packages/PITCHME.md

 >>> Bye Austin
 ```
 +++
-We can also write the app.py file like
+We can also write the app.py to look like
 ```
 from utils import say
 say.hello()